 Maybe, if we give our avid curiosity more rein, we can replace the fear and anxiety we’re feeling as we buy our children and grandchildren Kevlar shields to put in their backpacks.
 I continue to hope (and pray) for a resurgence of curiosity and awe at the new worlds and exciting views we’re getting of not only our own territory but the incredibly enormous, impossibly old, and magnificently varied universe in which we find ourselves.
 This is an opportunity to see what’s happened eons in the past and to explore more than just our own solar system.

 The Hubble Space telescope has given us magnificent pictures of galaxies and clusters of galaxies and superclusters of clusters of galaxies, pictures of things far off in space and far back in time.
-It has identified the Lynx Supercluster, a 3-D group of stars with enormous size that existed 12,900,000,000 years ago 12.9 billion light-years away from our current position and was THEN as we see it today.
+It has identified the Lynx Supercluster, a 3-D grouping of billions of stars spread over a vast volume of space that existed 12,900,000,000 years ago 12.9 billion light-years away from our current position and was THEN as we see it today.

 The Hubble Space telescope mirror has a diameter of 2.4 meters or 7.9 feet in diameter and has taken over a million high-resolution photographs of our vast visible universe since a flaw in the mirror was fixed in December, 1993.
 It has opened our eyes to far older, far grander, and far more complicated things than the philosophers, prophets, and poets of the earlier days on Earth could even imagine!